Dark Spots Decoded: How to Identify Your Type and Find the Right Turmeric Solution

 Published · By Amar Behura · ~12 min read

-This guide explains the four main types of dark spots and which turmeric-based treatment works best for each type.
+This guide explains the four main types of dark spots and which AMVital turmeric-based treatment works best for each type.

 Quick Answer

-Dark spots fall into four categories, and AMVital's Turmeric Kojic Acid Soap works best on melanin-based types like PIH and sun spots.
+Dark spots fall into four types, and AMVital's Turmeric Kojic Acid Soap works best on melanin-based types like PIH and sun spots.
 PIH (brown marks from acne or injury) and sun spots respond well to turmeric kojic acid products within 6-12 weeks.

-Many verified buyers report visible brightening on PIH and sun spots within about two months of consistent daily use plus SPF 30+.
+Many verified buyers report visible brightening within about two months.
+Always pair with SPF 30+ daily.

 Key Takeaways